Mobilising locally-led action for restoration and governance in Mount Marsabit, Kenya

 Project objectives

 The project's objective is to support the creation of an inclusive and revitalised ecosystem around the Marsabit Forest, empowering Indigenous communities and enhancing their role in conservation and sustainable development.
-Communities are also involved in the planning, management and monitoring of their landscape.
-These communities will in turn become more resilient to climate change and have enhanced livelihoods as a result of the improved health of the landscape.
+Communities are also involved in planning, managing, and monitoring their landscape.
+As a result, these communities become more resilient to climate change and experience improved livelihoods due to the enhanced health of the landscape.

 Project activities

-• Support communities to implement traditional restoration techniques.
+• Support communities in implementing traditional restoration techniques.

 • Equip local herders with the technical skills and technology to enable them to monitor restoration progress through their herder conservation network.